jjongjee/putty-gl/README.md

 # putty-gl

+This is putty clone project.
-Modify the putty program to allow you to select lines on the screen.<br />
+Modify the putty program to allow you to select lines on the screen.

 # How to USE